-- Scroll down and choose "UniProtKB/Swiss-Prot(swissprot)" from the dropdown window next to "Database" - Start typing "Homo sapiens" in the "Organism" window (to limit the search to human proteins) and choose "Homo sapiens (taxid:9606)" - Make sure that "blastp (protein-protein BLAST)" is chosen under "Program Selection" - Choose "Show results in a new window" - Click on the blue "BLAST" button to start the search
+- Scroll down and choose "UniProtKB/Swiss-Prot(swissprot)" from the dropdown window next to "Database" - Start typing "Homo sapiens" in the "Organism" window (to limit the search to human proteins) and choose "Homo sapiens (taxid:9606)" - Choose "Show results in a new window" - Click on the blue "BLAST" button to start the search

-The graphic representation under "Show Conserved Domains" in the new page shows that two conserved domains have been detected in the Pax6 protein: PAX domain (paired box domain) and homeodomain (or homeobox domain).
+The graphic representation under "Show Conserved Domains" in the new page shows that two conserved domains have been detected in the Pax6 protein: PAX (paired box domain) with HTH superfamily and homeobox with homeodomain (homeobox domain) superfamily.

-The graphical view (under "Color key for alignment scores") shows an overview of the results where the human sequences detected in SwissProt by the BLAST search (the "hits") are aligned with the zebrafish Pax6 protein (represented as a red scale bar next to "Query").
-The "Color key for alignement scores" shows the degree of similarity between the Query sequence and the results.
-Below the graphical overview, the detailed list of the sequences producing significant Alignments is given.
+The graphical view (under "Color key for alignment scores") shows an overview of the results where the human sequences detected in SwissProt by the BLAST search (the "hits") are aligned with the zebrafish Pax6 protein (represented as a teal-color scale bar with "Query" written on it).
+The "Color key for alignment scores" shows the degree of similarity between the Query sequence and the results.
+Below the graphical overview, the detailed list of the "Sequences producing significant alignments:" is given.